English

 Virtual tour of KHM

-Digital Engagement (2020)
+Digital engagement (2020)

 The global Covid-19 pandemic brings temporary closure to the museum, but it adapts swiftly by offering virtual tours and expanding its digital presence.
 This allows art enthusiasts from all corners of the globe to explore its remarkable collections and continue their engagement with art despite physical restrictions.